narenderpanwar/certified-kubernetes-administrator-course-notes/docs/02-Core-Concepts/11-Pods.md

 ## Multi-Container PODs

 - A single pod can have multiple containers except for the fact that they are usually not multiple containers of the **`same kind`**.
+- Both the containers share the same volume or storage and network, hence they can communicate using localhost.

   ![pod3](../../images/pod3.PNG)